Creation

 (In Chapter Openingyou learn how to open a database as a strongly typed or a weakly typed database.)

-Specifying a non-null value for the ICipherFactory
+Specifying a non-null value for the ICipherFactory parameter

 results in an encrypted RO database.